 You’d be hard-pressed to find a kit that can hit more body parts for a better price.
-This plucky, travel-friendly package comes complete with an ab wheel, knee pad, core sliders and a training guide — all you need to shred your torso while getting some exercise variety.
-Step up the difficulty of your ab wheel workout by attaching the included resistance bands.
-Assembly is required but only takes a few minutes.
-Throw in the cardio-ready jump rope, and you've got a must-have for any fitness buff with or without a home gym.
+This plucky, travel-friendly package comes complete with an ab wheel, resistance band, knee pad and push-up handles — all you need to shred your torso while getting some exercise variety.
+Step up the difficulty of your ab wheel workout by attaching the included resistance band.
+Pick up this kit and you'll be ready to shred in just moments.

-Ab coasters may look like a funny informercial gimmick, but they sell because they work.
-Isolating your upper body forces you to engage your entire core to move your legs up and down a scurved track.
+Ab coasters may look like a funny infomercial gimmick, but they sell because they work.
+Isolating your upper body forces you to engage your entire core to move your legs up and down a curved track.
 With a twist of the knee rest, you can target obliques.
 The best part?
 No more having to get down on the ground for ab work.
 Just kneel, grab the handles and crunch.
-Ab Coaster’s smooth bottom-up slider motion and natural arc make it easy-to-use and reduce stress on the back and neck, making it ideal for beginners and seniors.
+Ab Coaster’s smooth bottom-up slider motion and natural arc make it easy to use and reduce stress on the back and neck, making it ideal for beginners and seniors.

 No athletes have stronger cores than gymnasts.
 Their secret?
 Repeated bouts of hard isometric holds on bars and rings.
 Tap into that regimen with these extra-thick bars, which carry a 330-pound capacity and 14 inches of clearance to make it easier to pass your legs through.
 Word of warning: parallette bars are not for everyone.
 You’ll need a fair amount of upper body and core strength to get the most from a parallette workout.
 But if you want the abs of, say, Simone Biles, these are your ticket.

 Step up your sit-ups, crunches and leg tucks with a Bosu Balance Trainer.
 Trusted most by commercial gyms for its durability and 300-pound capacity, this one is pricier than many similar products for a reason.
-Packaged with a downloadable guide, the soft, curved design not only makes exercises more comfortable than sitting on a hard floor, but also it requires additional core tension to maintain stability.
-Just heads ups: it’s completely normal for the ball to deflate every few days — no wonder it comes with a pump.
+Packaged with a downloadable guide, the soft, curved design not only makes exercises more comfortable than sitting on a hard floor but it also requires additional core tension to maintain stability.
+Just a heads-up: it’s completely normal for the ball to deflate every few days — no wonder it comes with a pump.

 Gliding discs may not look like much, but don’t be fooled by their simplistic design.
 These flat, low-friction pieces of material make for one hell of a core and shoulders workout.
 Don’t waste your time with cheaper alternatives.
 SKLZ Slidez are larger and feature a contoured ergonomic tread for a safe and comfortable grip.
 They also snap together for easier bilateral movements.

 No home gym is complete without a bench.
 Why not get one you can use for abs, too?
 This model features one flat and three decline bench adjustments, plus 14 thigh cushion height levels and comfortable 2.5-inch medium-density foam.
-The double-stitched vinyl bench is not only sweat and moisture resistant, but also it's sturdy, boasting an impressive 650-pound capacity.
-As with most shippable heavy-duty equipment, be prepared to put some elbow grease into assembly.
+The double-stitched vinyl bench is not only sweat- and moisture-resistant, but it's also sturdy, boasting an impressive 650-pound capacity.
+As with most shippable heavy-duty equipment, be prepared to put some elbow grease into the assembly.

-Popularized by Chuck Norris and Christie Brinkley, this Total Gym knock-off is surprisingly similar for a fraction (one-fourth) of the cost.
+Popularized by Chuck Norris and Christie Brinkley, the Total Gym is not just an as-seen-on-TV ripoff — it actually works.
 While it's not a dedicated ab machine, it can hit them hard.
-Using cables and an adjustable incline, this machine uses your bodyweight as resistance to move up and down the smooth track, with pretty much every exercise you requiring core engagement.
-The included bands add 50 pounds of resistance so you can dial up the difficulty.
+Using cables and an adjustable incline, this machine uses your body weight as resistance to move up and down the smooth track, with pretty much every exercise requiring core engagement — the steeper the incline, the tougher the workout.

 If you prefer having your feet locked down when doing good old-fashioned sit-ups, this wallet-friendly product is for you.
 Stop jamming your feet under your couch — just attach this handy exercise bar to any door.
 Four different heights accommodate all sizes of feet and rubber bumpers protect your door.
 Just tuck your feet under the bar and go.